 Evan could have scrolled through his phone.
 He could have practiced a mountain pose.

 Except, except Evan decided to help his dad and slide the countertop down four flights of stairs to the garage.
 He is such a thoughtful young man.

 The countertop hit the carpet like Frosty the Snowman down a steep hill on the first day of winter.
 The weight of the counter was too much for one person to hold onto and it landed on the landing after a brief joy ride down the first eight stairs.

 Evan ran down to the garage to give his dad a heads up there was a slight problem with the countertop.
 I think he mentioned glue to his dad.

 My husband ran upstairs and found the “yard sale” on the landing.

 His dad told him in the big picture this was no big deal.
 It was a mistake and a lesson in physics.

 And, we had a laugh about the glue repair suggestion.

 Thank you for stopping by today.
-I would love for you to follow me on social media or sign up for my weekly newsletter for giveaways and projects here.
+I would love for you to sign up for my weekly newsletter for giveaways, projects, and a few laughs here.